B4R05/redux-aws-invoicer/README.md

 # Invoicer

-Create and edit invoices with this simple web app.
+Create, list and edit your invoices with this simple web app.
 Built with React, Node, Express and MongoDB.

 ![](demo.gif)